WangYuanMike/NTU_ML_Foundation/SVM.md

 - Better generalization performance than other linear model because of large margin (large margin -> limited number of hyperplanes -> smaller VC dimension -> good resistance to overfitting)
 - Fast to train (using LIBLINEAER, LIBSVM, or sklearn.SVC)
 - Linear model -> easy to deploy and predict
 - Strictly convex problem -> easy to find the unique optimal numerically.
-Comparing with SVM, neural networks is full of local optimals
+Compared with SVM, neural networks is full of local optimals
 ### How
 - Let the decision boundary hyperplane be **<w, x> + b = 0**
 - Compute the distance between a data instance and the hyperplane